juniorrojas/algovivo/README.md

 To use in the browser, you can download the compiled ES6 module [algovivo.min.mjs](build/algovivo.min.mjs) and compiled WASM [algovivo.wasm](./build/algovivo.wasm).

-You can create a simple simulation with one triangle, two muscles and one muscle controlled with a periodic signal, by adding the following code inside a `<script type="module"></script>` tag in your HTML page.
+You can create a simple simulation with one triangle, two muscles, and one muscle controlled with a periodic signal by adding the following code inside a `<script type="module"></script>` tag in your HTML file.

 <img src="media/periodic.gif" width="250px">